mrajashree/Documents/PingIdPConfiguration.md

 <h1> PingFederate-Rancher Configuration </h1>
 The configuration involves following steps
-1. Generating Ping IdP metadata from pingFederate server
+1. Generating Ping IdP metadata from pingFederate server</br>
-2. Generating Rancher SP metadata from Rancher server
+2. Generating Rancher SP metadata from Rancher server</br>
-3. Creating SP Connection from pingFederate server to the Rancher server
+3. Creating SP Connection from pingFederate server to the Rancher server</br>
-4. Authenticating the user in Rancher
+4. Authenticating the user in Rancher</br>

 ## Setting up Data Store on Ping
 1. After installing PingFederate, select the option to configure PingFederate as an Identity Provider.